mgrigorii/business-decision-making/README.md

-# business-decision-making
+### business-decision-making

-## The project has two parts and will show you what can you do with python as a Data Analyst for business.
+### The project has two parts and will show you what can you do with python as a Data Analyst for business.

+## The part one

-In part one we will see the difference between two frameworks that usually used for prioritization of hypotheses.
+We will see the difference between two frameworks that usually used for prioritization of hypotheses.
 In other words we will do prioritize a list of different hypotheses that we should work with.

 We will use:
 the ICE framework
 the RICE framework

-## The part two is a classical analysis of A-B test results.
+## The part two

+This is a classical analysis of A-B test results.

 We going to understand what to do with the Test?
   1. Stop the test, record the victory of one of the groups.